That-Weirdo/rover-project/README.md

   * To maintainers: **Warning**: Any motor tests have to be done outside, minimum of 10 to 20 feet from all obstacles.
 These motors are very torquey and fast.
 Development of shutdown code is vital.
 Look at `ros2_control` documentation for setting up `on_deactivate()` function, and how to call it.
 * Dead Reckoning needs tuning.
 * After robot is able to locate an object, create a pathing routine to locate objects, use dead reckoning returned from the diff_drive controller to establish a boundry zone for the robot's movement.
 If needed, use optical flow, 9dof sensor and/or GPS with sensor fusion techniques to get a cleaner dead reckoning result.
-* Design wiring harness for POE adapter and
+* Design wiring harness for POE adapter and USB C PD adapter.

 ## Additional Hardware Needed
 * POE Adapter (24V DC step-up to 44V DC max 0.3A over POE) ([example](https://a.co/d/9A3WQek))